 Nursing facilities have the responsibility to keep residents with wandering behaviors safe.
 Residents with a history of wandering should have a care plan with interventions to support that individual’s behavior.
-Interventions may include redirection, engagement in activities, and walking with staff.
+Interventions may include redirection, engagement in activities, and walking with the staff.
 Some facilities have a secured (locked) unit for residents with wandering behaviors; others have monitoring systems in place.

 If an elopement does occur, staff response is crucial.
 An internal and external search of the facility should be initiated immediately.
 It is appropriate for the facility to contact outside authorities, such as the police, to assist in the search if the resident is not located swiftly.
 Residents who elope and are not found within 24 hours have approximately a 25 percent fatality rate, most frequently as a result of hyperthermia, dehydration, or drowning.